MTI Organization Chart (623K)

 Karen Philbrick was appointed executive director of the Mineta National Transit Research Consortium and the Mineta Transportation Institute (MTI) since 2014, after five years as MTI research director, with two years as deputy executive director and research director for both MTI and MNTRC.
-As research director, she led the three MTI research subcenters, directed more than 200 principal investigators for both agencies, oversaw the competitive selection of 122 research projects, and the production of more than 150 peer-reviewed research reports and journal articles.
+As research director, she led the three MTI research subcenters, directed more than 200 principal investigators for both agencies, oversaw the competitive selection of 122 research projects, and the production of more than 175 peer-reviewed research reports and journal articles.
 Dr. Philbrick is responsible for day-to-day administration and management and long-term financial and strategic initiatives.

 Prior to joining the MTI team, she was assistant director of the National Center for Intermodal Transportation at the University of Denver where she conducted and guided numerous research projects.
 Her research areas of expertise include transportation fatigue management and operator response to work related trauma.
 She has interviewed thousands of locomotive engineers and conductors, transit operators, airline pilots, maritime industry representatives, and truck drivers as part of her research.

 In 2014, Dr. Philbrick was appointed by US Secretary of Transportation Anthony Foxx to her second two-year term on the USDOT Transit Advisory Committee for Safety (TRACS), where she chaired the working group charged with identifying key elements of a fatigue management program for the transit industry.